Instability of nondiscrete free subgroups in Lie groups: Preliminaries

 where $q_j(g)$ are polynomials in the matrix coefficients of the operator $Ad_g$ (in some fixed basis of $\gg$).
-The free term of the polynomial $Q_g$ is unit, since $\chi_{Ad_g}(0)=\det Ad_g=1$, by semisimplicity, see, e.g., Proposition \ref{ad+-}.
-Its higher coefficient equals $(-1)^{n-r}=1$, by definition and since the number $n-r$ is even.
+The polynomial $Q_g$ is real.
+It has unit constant term, since $\chi_{Ad_g}(0)=\det Ad_g=1$, by semisimplicity (Proposition \ref{ad+-}).
+Its highest coefficient equals $(-1)^{n-r}=1$, by definition and since the number $n-r$ is even.
 This follows from the same proposition.
-Denote
+Let